pashmaklang/pashmak/doc/1_Variables.md

 ```

 ### checking a variable isset
-you can check a variable exists with `isset` command
+you can check a variable existens with `isset` command

 look at this example: